DuyDucNguyen/Fenics_comp_modeshape_disk/README.md

 ### Introduction
-This package is made in order to provide a free tool to compute mode shapes and natural frequencies of disks with all kind of boundary conditions.
+This package is made in order to provide a free FEM tool to compute mode shapes and natural frequencies of disks with all kind of boundary conditions.
+In these following examples, the inner radius is marked as 1 and the outter radius is marked as 2.
+You can load your own mesh, but make sure that the boundaries are marked correctly.
+Please feel free to contact us for more detail. <br>
+**Contributors**: <br>
+Duy Duc NGUYEN, email: duyduc.nguyen@protonmail.com <br>
+Nhat Binh Trinh NGUYEN: email: nhatbinhtrinh@gmail.com

 ### Examples:
 <p align="center">